intelops/website/content/english/learning-center/docbox-layouts/_index.md

 title: "Docbox Layouts"
 date: 2018-12-25T11:02:05+06:00
 draft: true
-description: "this is meta description" type : "learning-center"
+description: "This is just a sample draft of how to use fancy content writing." type : "learning-center"
 ---